 The boring definition: The B-1 visa is a temporary, non-immigrant visa that allows you to visit the U.S. for business-related activities.

-Boring definition translation: If you need to travel to the U.S. to participate in an accelerator program, fundraise, open a new office, or pretty much anything else related to setting up your startup, the B-1 is a great option.
+Boring definition translation: If you need to travel to the U.S. to participate in an accelerator program, fundraise, open a new office, take an interview, or pretty much anything else related to running your business, the B-1 is a great option.

 How long is the B-1 valid?